mark-watson/SwiftAI-book/manuscript/kgn.md

 // remaining code not shown for brevity.
 ```

 The code in file **GenerateSparql.swift** is used to generate queries for DBPedia.
-The line-wrapping for embedded SPARQL queries in the next code section is difficult to read so you may want to open the source file in Xcode:
+The line-wrapping for embedded SPARQL queries in the next code section is difficult to read so you may want to open the source file in Xcode.
+Please note that the KGN application prints out the SPARQL queries used to fetch information from DBPedia.
+The embedded SPARQL query templates used here have variable slots that filled in at runtime to customize the queries.

 ```swift
 //